 - Eye movements using retina tracking

-Next, our proprietary algorithm converts the thousands of data points per second into 2 easy-to-understand measurements: one for attention and one for emotion.
+Next, our proprietary algorithms convert thousands of data points per second into easy to understand metrics.

 Two Simple Metrics